 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.

 Call your doctor right away if you notice any of these side effects:

-- Muscle stiffness or weakness, stiff joints or trouble moving, or deep bone pain.
+- Muscle weakness, stiff joints or trouble moving, or deep bone pain

 If you notice these less serious side effects, talk with your doctor:

 - Pain, itching, burning, swelling, or a lump under your skin where the needle is placed